 array whilst also looping through the values

-array and push the combined data into the cards
+array to create and object with a card value and suit.
+We then push the combined data into the cards

 array: